dominion314/AWS_Python_Training/CommonMerit_AWS_Projects/Module 1 - Deploy a LAMP Stack (Linux, Apache server, MySQL, PHP) /instructions.md

-Lesson 1

-Overview:
+- Overview:

 In this activity, you will use the AWS CLI to launch an EC2 instance.
-When you create the instance, the user-data file you reference will configure the instance to have an Apache web server, a MariaDB relational database, and PHP running on it.
+When you create the instance, the user-data file you reference will configure the instance to have the following:

+// Apache web server
+// MariaDB relational database
+// PHP running on it.

-Together, these software packages installed on a single machine are often referred to as a LAMP stack LAMP stacks are a common way to create a website, which also has a database backend deployment, on a single machine.
+Together, these software packages installed on a single machine are often referred to as a LAMP stack.
+LAMP stacks are a common way to create a website, which also has a database backend deployment, on a single machine.

-After completing this activity, you will be able to:

-	-Launch an Amazon EC2 instance using the AWS CLI -Troubleshoot AWS CLI commands and Amazon EC2 service settings

 Business Case:

 Many customers who come to Doms Café have said that they would like to be able to place orders online.
 It seems that the work of a cloud operations professional is never complete!
 In this activity, you will again take on the roles of consultant Watchdog IT, and create a functioning website for Dom's Cafe.